benbalter/benbalter.github.com/_posts/2020-12-04-over-engineered-home-network-for-privacy-and-security.md

 * **Ads** - Blocking intrusive, targeted, and malware-laden ads across devices.
 While you can install an extension on a desktop browser, such ad blockers are often resource intensive, easy for advertisers to restrict, and do little for mobile devices where I do most of my "fun" browsing, not to mention, cannot restrict IoT tracking.
 * **It needs to "just work"** - Whatever solution I chose needed to be out-of-the-box or widely supported.
 No rooting, flashing new firmware, or modifying software which would lead to never-ending tinkering and could potentially introduce new vulnerabilities in the process.

-If you want to head down this route as well, it's relatively straightforward, but definitely a (fun) "project".
+To head down this route as well, it's relatively straightforward, but definitely a (fun) "project".
 You'll need some basic familiarity with home networking (understanding how things like DNS and IPs work), as well as being comfortable SSH-ing into a linux device and copying and pasting a few commands.

 Here's how I over-engineered my home network for privacy and security: